 The natural progression of the disease in women occurs differently than in men, and despite the fact that men and women have the same incidence of scoliosis, women have the progressive disease type seven times more frequently.

 “The general public should know that we have made huge strides in the treatment of scoliosis,” says Dr. Richard Hostin.
 “Most people, including scoliosis patients, believe the problem is treated as an adolescent wearing a back brace.
-What they don’t realize or understand is that in many cases it continues to get worse.
-They go to their family doctor in pain and frustration, without obtaining clear medical options.”
+Then what they don’t realize or understand is that in many cases it continues to get worse.
+Meanwhile, they go to their family doctor in pain and frustration, without obtaining clear medical options.”
 Questions & Answers by doctors specializing in this disease can help educate the public and provide hope to those afflicted.

 We provide Solutions

 Surgical risks are minimized with a very experienced surgical and nursing team.
 Spinal cord injury, a serious concern of all patients, occurs rarely but occasionally does occur.
-National statistics indicate that spinal cord injury occurs in less than 1 in 100 cases.
+For example, national statistics indicate that spinal cord injury occurs in less than 1 in 100 cases.